Moscow Exchange

-Trading at the exchange was suspended on 24 February 2022, following Russia's invasion of Ukraine.
-Trading remained suspended until 21 March, and was then only opened for state bonds.
-The exchange was also targeted as part of international sanctions against Russia.
-On August 15 2022, it was announced that the bond market opened to friendly investors.
+At the end of 2023, the total trading volume on MOEX platforms reached 1.3 quadrillion rubles (about $14 trillion).

 History

-The Moscow Exchange was established on 19 December 2011 by merging the two largest Moscow-based exchanges, the Moscow Interbank Currency Exchange (MICEX) and the Russian Trading System, hence the name "Moscow Exchange MICEX-RTS".
+The Moscow Exchange was established on 19 December 2011 by merging the two largest Moscow-based exchanges, the Moscow Interbank Currency Exchange (MICEX) and the Russian Trading System (RTS), hence the name "Moscow Exchange MICEX-RTS".
 Both organisations had been formed in the 1990s and were leading Russian exchanges for two decades with their MICEX Index and the RTS Index.
 The merger created a single entity to support Russia's plans to turn Moscow into an international financial centre.